 - Porcelain tiles cost more than ceramic, but they are stronger, better for higher traffic areas, and available in large formats up to two feet square!

-- Bullnose refers to the edge of a tile, which can be either single bullnose (rounded on one edge) or double bullnose (rounded on both sides).
+- Bullnose refers to the rounded edge of a tile, which can be either single bullnose (rounded on one edge) or double bullnose (rounded on both sides).

 - Mosaic tiles are small tiles that have been used to create decorative patterns for millennia.
 These days, mosaics are often supplied on a pre-made cloth backing, which makes applying them much easier than it used to be!